 - providing accessible childcare to enable women to continue working.

 We believe the evidence shows that empowered women typically choose to have smaller families.

 Poor reproductive health is a leading cause of death and illness for women in developing countries.
 While family planning services are improving, they remain inadequate.
 In the West, unintended pregnancies remain common while sex education and family planning are under threat from social conservatives and funding restrictions.

 The Guttmacher Institute estimates that more than 200 million women worldwide have an unmet need for modern contraception.
-Women of reproductive age (15 – 49) are considered to be in need of contraception if they or their partner are using no method of contraception — modern or traditional — but are married or are unmarried and sexually active (i.e., had had sex in the three months prior to being surveyed), are fecund and do not want a child soon (in the next two years) or at all; identify their current pregnancy as unintended; or are experiencing postpartum amenorrhea after an unintended pregnancy.
+Women of reproductive age (15 – 49) are considered to be in need of contraception if they or their partner are using no method of contraception but are sexually active and do not want a child in the next two years or at all, or identify their current pregnancy as unintended.

 An unmet need may be because the woman or her partner cannot access contraception or because, even where it is formally available, take-up and use are limited by the degree of cultural acceptance, the level of female empowerment, affordability or problems with distribution.
 This means many people have much larger families than the global average, with some countries averaging five or six children per woman.
 In some places, high infant mortality rates can contribute to higher birth rates because parents have more children to compensate.